agtorre3/agtorre3/README.md

 - 👋 Hi, I’m @agtorre3
 - 👀 I’m interested in coding, baking, travelling, and cats.
-- 🌱 I’m currently learning React, C#, .NET, and Microsoft Azure.
+- 🌱 I’m currently learning React, Angular, C#, .NET, and Microsoft Azure.
+- 🦾 I'm familiar with SAP technologies, including SAPUI5 (an in-house framework that uses XML, HTML, JavaScript, JSON, OData, and MVC architecture to create UIs), HANA Studio, and ABAP.

 <!---
 - 💞️ I’m looking to collaborate on ...